-Please purchase the Jourdain, Von Eschen, and Aidi books, all available in paperback, from your favorite vendor.
+Please purchase the Jourdain, Von Eschen, and Aidi books, all available in paperback (and Kindle), from your favorite vendor.
 As for the McNeill book, you may either purchase it or read/download its e-book version via the UF Libraries portal (to access the libraries remotely, make sure to activate your VPN).
 Additionally, copies of the four books may be checked out for two hours at the Course Reserves counter at UF Library West.

 In addition to the books, the required readings for this course include several book chapters and articles published in magazines, newspapers, and scholarly journals.
-These chapters/articles are listed on the course schedule.
-Some of these articles can be accessed by following hyperlinks on the syllabus.
-Others are available in PDF format via the UF Libraries' Course Reserves-follow the link to Course Reserves on the course's Canvas menu (to access course reserves remotely, make sure to activate your VPN).
+These chapters/articles are listed on the course schedule, and they are available in PDF format in Canvas.
 The course schedule also includes hyperlinks to several musical pieces and news clips that you are required to watch and/or listen to.